Role and Intelligence

 The Financial Parallel

-Financial insecurity magnifies this effect.
-In job interviews, for example, when you desperately need the job, your brain works in survival mode.
-You play it safe.
+This shows up everywhere.
+In job interviews, when you desperately need the position, your brain operates in survival mode.
 You overthink every answer.
-You lose leverage.
-But when you already have a job and you’re just exploring?
-You’re relaxed, confident, even playful — and, not coincidentally, sharper.
+You second-guess yourself.
+You lose the confidence that comes from having leverage.
+But when you already have a job and you’re just exploring options?
+You’re relaxed, confident, even playful — and your thinking expands accordingly.

 The Gender Dimension